-II.
+III.
 COMPOUNDING MATTERS

 a.
-Medicare's Pharmacy Practice Expectations for Critical Access Hospitals
+Discussion on Medicare's Pharmacy Practice Expectations for Critical Access Hospitals

-Time was set aside for a discussion of these practice guidelines for hospital pharmacies.
-This item was for discussion and information purposes.
+At this meeting, time has been set aside to allow a discussion of these practice guidelines for hospital pharmacies.
+This item is for discussion and information purposes.

-There are two related documents provided in Attachment 3.
+There are two related documents provided in Attachment 5.
 Various excerpts from the ASHP article are provided below: